 3. Swiss Ball Push-Ups

 Another great alternative to pec deck fly.
 Here, you just need a swiss ball to perform this exercise.
-This will not only work the chest but also targets the core muscle.
+This will not only work the chest but also target the core muscle.
 So you must try it!

 This is a little harder exercise.
 You will require great balance and stability while doing this move which will make It challenging for beginners.
 You can reduce the difficulty level by keeping the swiss ball behind the wall.